hettlage/salt-api/specs/index.rst

 * An exception is raised if the file passed cannot be interpreted as a zip file or an XML file.

-* An exception is raised if the server responds with with an error code.
+* An exception is raised if the server responds with with a status code which is not between 200 and 299.
 If the server response is a JSON object with an `error` field, the value of that field is used as error message.

 The `zip_proposal_content` function in the `proposals` module shall pass the following tests.